PhonologicalCorpusTools/CorpusTools/docs/source/transitional_probability.rst

 probability..." from the top menu bar.

-2. **Bigram selection**: To select segment pairs, click on the "Add bigram" button in the "Transitional Probability" dialog box.
-A new window will open with an inventory of all the segments that occur in the loaded corpus.
-Create the bigram by clicking on the intended "left-hand side" and "right-hand side" segments.
+2. **Bigram selection**: To select segment pairs, click on the "Add bigram" button to open the :ref:`bigram_selector` dialogue box.
 Note that the order of the bigram matters for calculating transitional probability.

 3. **Direction**: Transitional probability can be calculated based on the